 Given the burden of logging each member of an email thread separately, it would be reasonable for the parties to negotiate a single log entry for the inclusive emails within an email thread.
-The parties should discuss email threading, and its implications on the information that will be reflected in the privilege log, or what additional information may be helpful to provide about the metadata of suppressed emails, early in the case, and in any event, before privilege logs are created and produced.
+The parties should discuss email threading and its implications on the information that will be reflected in the privilege log, and whether it may be helpful to provide additional information about the metadata of suppressed emails, early in the case and before privilege logs are created and produced.